Columbia in Maury County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 3D 5.)

 Location.
 35° 34.314′ N, 87° 2.586′ W. Marker is in Columbia, Tennessee, in Maury County.
-Marker is at the intersection of Pulaski Hwy and Sheegog Lane on Pulaski Hwy.
+It is at the intersection of Pulaski Hwy and Sheegog Lane on Pulaski Hwy.
 Touch for map.
 Marker is in this post office area: Columbia TN 38401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Advance and Retreat (approx. 0.2 miles away); Jefferson Davis Monument (approx. 1.1 miles away); First County Seat Location (approx. 1.1 miles away); Elm Springs (approx. 1.1 miles away); Historic Elm Springs (approx. 1.2 miles away); Rose Hill Confederate Memorial (approx. 2.3 miles away); Lt.
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Advance and Retreat (approx. 0.2 miles away); Jefferson Davis Monument (approx. 1.1 miles away); First County Seat Location (approx. 1.1 miles away); Elm Springs (approx. 1.1 miles away); Historic Elm Springs (approx. 1.2 miles away); Rose Hill Confederate Memorial (approx. 2.3 miles away); Lt.
 James C. Wooten, II (approx. 2.3 miles away); The Confederate Monument (approx. 2.3 miles away).
 Touch for a list and map of all markers in Columbia.

 Credits.
-This page was last revised on January 20, 2020.
+This page was last revised on December 11, 2024.
 It was originally submitted on July 4, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 1,065 times since then and 90 times this year.
+This page has been viewed 2,171 times since then and 137 times this year.
 Photos: 1, 2, 3. submitted on July 4, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.